ttag-org/ttag/docs/typescript.md

 ---

-This short tutorial will show you how you can setup localization with ttag and typescript.
+This short tutorial will show how you can setup localization with ttag and typescript.
 This tutorial is almost identical to the [quickstart](quickstart.html).

 > All sources for this tutorial can be found under the [`examples`](https://github.com/ttag-org/ttag/tree/master/examples/typescript)
 > directory.